MiguelBarriosAl/rickNmorty-crawler/README.md

 # Requirements

-- Use this api https://rickandmortyapi.com/to learn about where to find the Rick and Morty.
+- Use this api https://rickandmortyapi.com/ to learn about where to find the Rick and Morty.

 - Store Character (design your own schema) and some attributes:
     1. Character name